 Computer Lab: Our newly created computer lab enables enrolled students to make use of online citizenship resources such as: USCIS Citizenship Resource Center, Preparing for the Oath: U.S. History and Civics for Citizenship and our very own computer-based curriculum.
 Computers are used for class activities and additional practice and self testing during times agreed on with the citizenship staff.

 Tutoring: As the exam date nears, CARECEN offers individual tutoring to those who need intensive practice before their interview.
 Candidates are paired up with volunteer tutors and they meet at CARECEN, typically twice a week, to practice their English and answering the exam’s history and government questions.

-Interview Preparation: Before their appointment, candidates receive an orientation with instructions on what to take member or volunteer may accompany eligible students to their interview to provide interpretation services.
+Interview Preparation: Before their appointment, candidates receive an orientation with instructions on what to take to their interview, what to expect, and how to be prepared for their interview.
+A CARECEN staff member or volunteer may accompany eligible students to their interview to provide interpretation services.
 Please call us to make an appointment at (202) 328-9799 Ext.
-223. to their interview, what to expect, and how to be prepared for their interview.
+216.

 Citizenship Loan Program: CARECEN partners with ACCESO, a bilingual branch of the DCGECU, to offer the “New Americans Loan Program”, an initiative through which we aim to make naturalization and other immigration related processes affordable, by removing the high cost barrier and by offering a low interest, one-year micro-loan.
 This program also provides financial literacy and asset building opportunities to members of the diverse communities each institution serves.
 To apply for this loan, citizenship applicants must first be screened and found eligible for naturalization by CARECEN.